How to Start an E-commerce Business in India: A Complete Guide

 To create your e-commerce website, pick a simple, catchy domain name and choose a platform like Shopify or WooCommerce.
 Design a clean, easy-to-use website, add your products with clear details, and set up secure payment options.
 Make sure the site is secure and easy to find on Google and test it before launching to ensure everything works smoothly.

 To set up a payment gateway, pick a provider like Razorpay or Stripe, create an account, and connect it to your website.
-Allow different payment methods, make sure the site is secure with SSL Certification, and test everything before going live.
+Allow different payment methods, make sure the site is secure with an SSL certificate, and test everything before going live.

 Licenses and Registration Required for an E-commerce Business